 - Bunnies human ears must be covered by your hair at all times.

 - Bunnies are strictly forbidden from handing out and personal info (full names, social media, phone numbers) or meet up with any customers outside of work.
 This is seen as fraternization.

 - Full face of make up must be worn every shift – smokey eye shadow, blush and lipstick.

 - Bunnies are not allowed to keep their own tips.
 Everything must be put into the “tip box” which is then split between all valet staff and then added onto your pay slip.

 Here are some anonymous accounts from bunnies both ex and present.
 I have chosen to keep them anonymous so that they can express honestly what they think are the best and worst parts about working for Playboy without fear of backlash.

 I loved how sexy and empowered the costume would make you feel.
 When you finally pass probation and have all the fuss made over you when you have your fitting with the seamstress is great.
+You get your personalised cuffs and one of a kind costume that only fits your body.
 We get all different costumes for different events too so no day is ever the same!
 I also liked the fact you got to meet so many celebs, Chris Eubanks, Alex Pettyfer, Anthony Joshua, Chuck Bass (I can’t remember his real name) they were all so down to earth.

 Don’t get me wrong, I enjoy working for the company, but they really need to work on how they treat their staff.
 There are some managers or supervisors who go above and beyond for you to enjoy your place of work and make sure that your shifts don’t affect the fact that you’re a real human being with a life.
 However there are some staff members who forget that we are ALL a team, and as much as there is a hierarchy, we are all here to just work babe.
 With the right approach changes can be made, cause I’ve already seen it get slightly better.
 Still a little way to go though.